Exploring Outline (getoutline.com) for Team Knowledgebase

 without the id suffix.
 Documentation does say that it works but my guess it doesn't.

-Here is the script if someone is interested
+Here is the script and usage instructions here if someone is interested

 Custom domain is available for about $240 per year, so I am skipping that.
 Also there is no option in the settings but it's manual process based on support request.
 I decided to skip it.

 So far Outline experience has been positive!
 It's a user-friendly, and highly capable platform for managing team knowledge.
 Great APIs too.
-If you're looking for a powerful alternative to wikis/notion especially if you're on a budget, I highly recommend checking out getoutline.com!
+It is a powerful alternative to wikis/notion especially if you're on a budget.